223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

        :dispatch [::re-graph/init options]}))))
 ```

 ※ I use re-frame with integrant.
-I explained this architecture in [previous post](https://223kazuki.github.io/re-integrant-app.html).
+I explained this architecture in the [previous post](https://223kazuki.github.io/re-integrant-app.html).
 So please refer to it.

 ### Perform GraphQL query
 After initialization, you can issue GraphQL query by `:re-graph.core/query` event.
 This event receives query as string, query argument and callback event.
-If the query suceeds, the callback event will be dispatched to update app-db.
+If the query succeeds, the callback event will be dispatched to update app-db.

 ```cljs:src/graphql_client/client/module/graphql.cljs
 (defmethod reg-sub ::sub-query [k] ;; Subscription for query result.